niklashempel/C-Beleg/README.md

 ```

 ### SQLite
-SQLite is obtained from their [download page](https://www.sqlite.org/download.html) and compiled together with the rest.
+SQLite is obtained from its [download page](https://www.sqlite.org/download.html) and compiled together with the rest.